starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### access control <!-- omit from toc -->
 Only pool contract for the given staker can execute.
 #### logic <!-- omit from toc -->
-1. Remove amount from staker's pooled amount.
+1. Remove amount from staker's delegated amount and the total stake.
 2. Register intent with given identifier, amount and unstake_time.

 ### remove_from_delegation_pool_action